 ...children's activities, ...free hot dog and pizza stations,

-...play on a human-sized gerbil wheel, ...then slide back down to the first floor in a big tube.
+...the human-sized gerbil wheel, ...and the big tube slide back to the first floor.

 by Patti Liszkay Buy it on Amazon: http://amzn.to/2xvcgRa or from The Book Loft of German Village, Columbus, Ohio Or check it out at the Columbus Metropolitan Library